ksu-auv-team/2023-2024/README.md

     - [X] GUI Creation
     - [ ] Ping Function
         - Is a subsystem algorithm that pings the external subsystems to verify that they are still connected to the network
+    - [ ] Controller Input Function
+        - Is a subsystem algorithm that allows the user to control the AUV
+        - Multiple controller configuration files, all stored within the 'configs/controllers' folder
+        - Controller configuration files are in the format of 'controller_name.yml'
+            - The format of the controller configuration files are as follows:
+        - The user defines the controller configuration file that they want to use when they start the GCS
+            - The user can define the controller configuration file that they want to use when they start the GCS by using the '--controller' flag or the '--c' flag
+            - If the user does not define a controller configuration file, then the GCS will use the default controller configuration file
     - [ ] SSH Function
         - Is a subsystem algorithm that allows the user to SSH into the external subsystems to start and stop the subsystems
         - Calls the Ping Function to verify that the external subsystems are still connected to the network (runs before SSH into the external subsystems)